gportay/cqfd6/README.md

     files='README.FOOINC output/images/sdcard.img'
     archive='cqfd-%Gh.tar.xz'

-Note: The property and its value must be stick to the equal sign, without using whitespaces since cqfd6: i.e. `foo =	bar` is invalid.
+Note: The property and its value must not have whitespace around the equal sign since cqfd6: i.e. `foo =	bar` is invalid.

 ### Comments

-The `.cqfdrc` file supports Unix shell comments; the words after the character `#` are ignored up to the end of line.
-A comment cannot be set in the first line, and right after a section.
+The `.cqfdrc` file supports Unix shell comments: words after the character `#` are ignored to the end of the line.
+A comment cannot appear on the first line or immediately after a section header.

-Note: The traditional .ini comment, i.e. words after the character `;` is not supported anymore since cqfd6.
+Note: The traditional .ini comment is not supported anymore in cqfd6: i.e. words after the character `;`

 ### Using build flavors